crystallabs/event_handler/README.md

 my.off ClickedEvent, wrapper
 ```

-Internally, handlers are removed from events by removing their wrapper
+Internally, handlers are always removed from events by removing their wrapper
 object.

-When wrappers are created implicitly by `on()`, each handler is given a
+When wrappers are created implicitly by `on()`, each handler
-different wrapper object even if added multiple times.
+is given a different wrapper object even if added multiple times.
 A call to
-`off(hash | wrapper)` will find the first wrapper instance of this handler
+`off()` will find the first wrapper instance of this handler
 and remove it from the list.
 If a handler is added to an event more than once, it is necessary to call
 `off()` multiple times to remove all instances.

-When handlers are added by passing a wrapper, adding a handler multiple
+When handlers are added by passing a wrapper directly, adding a handler multiple
 times will result in multiple identical wrapper objects present in the list.
-When `off()` is used to remove such handlers, all wrapper instances will
+When `off()` is used to remove such handlers, each group of
-be removed at once and `RemoveHandlerEvent` will be invoked once with the
+identical wrapper instances is removed at once and `RemoveHandlerEvent`
-last removed instance as argument.
+is invoked once for each group with the last removed instance as argument.

 Whether `off(handler | hash)` should find the first instance (like
 it does now) or all instances, and whether `off(wrapper)`